 - 1. Read the Background Notes for Teachers for the Concept.
 Think about what the Concept means for you and your students. - 2.
 Read the Students page.
 Think about the students in your class and what you could do to help them explore the Concept. - 3.
 Make a copy of the Unit Planning Pro-forma.
 Thinking about the needs of your students and the overall Christian Studies plan of your school, highlight on the pro-forma the goals that you will be working towards. - 4.
-From your goals, determine outcomes you will assess and decide how you will make the assessment. - Record these outcomes and strategies on the pro-forma. - 5.
-Study the Bible References menu and the Introductory, Development, and Response Activities menus and select a sequence of activities that you will use to achieve your outcomes. - Menu items are coded with a number and letter, eg (2c), which correspond to the Faith Statements and goals. - Record these activities on the pro-forma. - 6.
-Determine what materials and resources you will need in order to teach each part of the unit, eg classroom displays, guest speakers/presenters, books, craft materials, photocopies of teacher resource sheets, videos.
-List these on the pro-forma. - Consider how you will obtain the resources or alternatives.
+From your goals, determine outcomes you will assess and decide how you will make the assessment.

+5. Study the Bible References menu and the Introductory, Development, and Response Activities menus and select a sequence of activities that you will use to achieve your outcomes.

+Menu items are coded with a number and letter, eg (2c), which correspond to the Faith Statements and goals.

+Record these activities on the pro-forma.

+6. Determine what materials and resources you will need in order to teach each part of the unit, eg classroom displays, guest speakers/presenters, books, craft materials, photocopies of teacher resource sheets, videos.
+List these on the pro-forma.